dpisdaniel/loliOS/calling_conventions.md

 ## Why
 A proper convention for function parameters is necessary to keep myself from going crazy trying to use my own functions in the future.
-I will use a calling convention similiar to cdecl.
+I will use a calling convention similiar to cdecl/System V ABI.

 ## What
 Function arguments are passed on the stack.